Roommates Living in DC

 Once you have found a roommate, it is vital that you discuss expectations and ground rules.

-If you and your roommate(s) run into a problem that you cannot resolve on your own, you can always schedule an appointment with Student Conduct & Conflict Resolution Services.
+If you and your roommate(s) run into a problem that you cannot resolve on your own, you can always schedule an appointment with Office of Student Accountability & Restorative Practices.

 One way to clarify responsibilities is to make a written agreement with your roommate(s).
 Check out AU's roommate agreement and our guide to roommate agreements.
 Think about and discuss the questions below.